bosgithub/Jira/README.md

 1. Jira core

-Jira software
+2. Jira software

-Jira service desk
+3. Jira service desk

-Jira Ops
+4. Jira Ops

+### Which agile methodology is used in JIRA?